ParasSethi8530/MarketMinds-Wordpress/README.md

 Feel free to modify the content to better fit your specific needs or to add any additional information!

-## Below is the video of full website
+## Below is the video of full website design and this website is responsive